Seirdy/seirdy.one/content/posts/website-best-practices.md

 The [250kb club](https://250kb.club/) gathers websites at or under 250kb, and also rewards websites that have a high ratio of content size to total size.

+The [10KB Club](https://10kbclub.com/) does the same with a 10kb homepage budget (excluding favicons and webmanifest icons).
+It also has guidelines for noteworthiness, to avoid low-hanging fruit like mostly-blank pages.

 Also see [Motherfucking Website](https://motherfuckingwebsite.com/).
 Motherfucking Website inspired several unofficial sequels that tried to gently improve upon it.
 My favorite is [Best Motherfucking Website](https://bestmotherfucking.website/).